Can my child have the Hib/MenC jab with the MMR and pneumococcal jabs?

 This will not affect their response to the mumps and rubella parts of the MMR.

-Having the vaccine will make sure they're protected against these 2 infections.
+Having 2 doses of the MMR vaccine will make sure they're protected against measles, mumps and rubella.

 We're going travelling and my 14-month-old son is due to have his MMR jab 3 weeks before we leave.
 Will he have developed immunity in time?

-Immunity to measles, mumps and rubella starts to develop after 2 weeks, so having his MMR 3 weeks before travelling is fine.
+Immunity to measles, mumps and rubella starts to develop after 2 weeks, so your son should have some protection by the time he travels.

 My child is receiving their MMR jab tomorrow.
 How long should I leave it before taking them swimming?